Pink-Crab/Perique-Boilerplate_basic/README.md

 ## Packages

-The PinkCrab Plugin Framework allows the use of composer packages, which can be added as normal.
+Perique allows the use of composer packages, which can be added as normal.
 However care should be take to ensure that you only add dependencies if you have 100% control over the codebase.
 You might be using the latest and greatest version of a package and another plugin uses a older version.
 Before you know it you have some fun and games with dependency conflicts.
-We used to package a full build suite using PHP Scoper to rename package namespaces, but we have removed it from this basic boilerplate.
+We used to package a full build suite using PHP-Scoper to rename package namespaces, but we have removed it from this basic boilerplate.

 ## Tests

 Out of the box, this boilerplate comes with PHPUnit, PHPStan and PHPCS.
-All 3 are come with prepopulated config files, allow you to hit the ground running.
+All 3 are come with pre-populated config files, allow you to hit the ground running.
 If you look into the composer.json file you will find we have a selection of commands you can run.

 * **composer test** This will run phpunit on its own, generating the coverage report and giving the testdox output
 * **composer coverage** This will run phpunit and generate a full HTML report of coverage in ```/coverage-report```